Biogeography: 18th century

 The first discoveries that contributed to the development of biogeography as a science began in the mid-18th century, as Europeans explored the world and described the biodiversity of life.
 During the 18th century most views on the world were shaped around religion and for many natural theologists, the bible.
-Carl Linnaeus, in the mid-18th century, initiated the ways to classify organisms through his exploration of undiscovered territories.
+Carl Linnaeus, in the mid-18th century, improved our classifications of organisms through the exploration of undiscovered territories by his students and disciples.
 When he noticed that species were not as perpetual as he believed, he developed the Mountain Explanation to explain the distribution of biodiversity; when Noah's ark landed on Mount Ararat and the waters receded, the animals dispersed throughout different elevations on the mountain.
 This showed different species in different climates proving species were not constant.
 Linnaeus' findings set a basis for ecological biogeography.
 Through his strong beliefs in Christianity, he was inspired to classify the living world, which then gave way to additional accounts of secular views on geographical distribution.
 He argued that the structure of an animal was very closely related to its physical surroundings.
 This was important to a George Louis Buffon's rival theory of distribution.

 Closely after Linnaeus, Georges-Louis Leclerc, Comte de Buffon observed shifts in climate and how species spread across the globe as a result.
 He was the first to see different groups of organisms in different regions of the world.
 Buffon saw similarities between some regions which led him to believe that at one point continents were connected and then water separated them and caused differences in species.
 His hypotheses were described in his work, the 36 volume Histoire Naturelle, générale et particulière, in which he argued that varying geographical regions would have different forms of life.
 This was inspired by his observations comparing the Old and New World, as he determined distinct variations of species from the two regions.
 Buffon believed there was a single species creation event, and that different regions of the world were homes for varying species, which is an alternate view than that of Linnaeus.
 Buffon's law eventually became a principle of biogeography by explaining how similar environments were habitats for comparable types of organisms.
-Buffon also studied fossils which led him to believe that the earth was over tens of thousands of years old, and that humans had not lived there long in comparison to the age of the earth.
+Buffon also studied fossils which led him to believe that the Earth was over tens of thousands of years old, and that humans had not lived there long in comparison to the age of the Earth.